Emu Oil and Anti-Aging Eye Area Skin Care

 Seasonal allergies - a cold or sinus infection – Sinuses are the air-filled cavities located within the bones that surround our nose, cheeks and eyes.
 These cavities filter our air while a thin layer of mucus traps viruses, bacteria and allergens before they enter the lungs.
 When these cavities become inflamed the membranes secrete larger amounts of mucus to help get rid of the irritants.
 This causes the membrane to swell and excess fluid to find its way into surrounding tissue.

-How You Can Use Emu Oil Today For Eye Care
+How You Can Use Emu Oil Today For Skin Care Around Eyes

 First, gently wash your face and around your eyes with a gentle, natural, hypo-allergenic cleanser.
 Then rinse your face and eyes repeatedly with cold water.
 Treat eyes to a 5 minute cooling compress, best is green tea bags.
 Cover the bags with hot water to release tannins then allowed to cool in the refrigerator to a comfortable temperature.
 You can also use chamomile tea bags or raw cucumber, potato or apple.
 Potatoes can be very helpful for dark circles.